Brain scans reveal dopamine secrets in schizophrenia

 Summary

-This study looked at how certain brain receptors (dopamine D1 and D2/3) work in people with schizophrenia compared to healthy volunteers.
-Researchers used special brain scans (PET and MRI) to measure these receptors.
+This study looked at how dopamine receptors in the brain work in people with schizophrenia compared to healthy volunteers.
+Researchers used special PET and MRI scans to measure two types of dopamine receptors.
 The goal was to better understand what causes schizophrenia, which could lead to improved treatments in the future.
+About 283 adults took part.

 Get updates